farm-ng/amiga-dev-kit/website/docs/concepts/recorder_service/README.md

 ### Canbus Topics

 - `canbus/health`: Provides health metrics for the Canbus service, such as publishing frequency.
+- `canbus/motor_states`: Streams state messages from the motors of your Amiga, such as voltage and RPM.
+- `canbus/pendant`: Streams state messages from the pedant of your Amiga, such as buttons pressed.
 - `canbus/raw_messages`: Streams all messages received from the CAN bus by the canbus service.
 You can parse and unpack these messages to see details of the motors (e.g., rpm, temperature), of your Amiga (e.g., battery voltage, velocity, whether auto-mode is engaged), and other pertinent information.
+- `canbus/state`: Streams state messages from the canbus service, such as measured speed.
+- `canbus/tool_statuses`: Streams tool status messages from the canbus service, such as tool direction.
 - `canbus/twist`: Outputs the linear and angular velocities of the robot, offering insights into its movement dynamics.

+### Filter Topics

+- `filter/health`: Delivers health metrics for the Filter service, including publishing frequency.
+- `filter/state`: Streams the filter state, which combines the robot's pose, orientation, filter state uncertainties, and filter convergence status.
+This topic is essential for understanding the robot's current state and its accuracy.

+### GPS Topics

+- `gps/health`: Offers health metrics for the GPS service, such as publishing frequency.
+- `gps/ecef`: Provides GPS positions relative to the earth's center, but fixed to the earth as it rotates.
+- `gps/pvt`: Streams GPS Position, Velocity, and Time (PVT) messages, giving a comprehensive view of the robot's location and movement.
+- `gps/relposned`: Provides GPS relative position in North, East, Down (N-E-D) coordinates, offering a detailed spatial orientation of the robot.

 ### Oak Topics